-In this RP/EA, the Open Ocean TIG identified and evaluated 23 different projects in the range of reasonable alternatives, as well as a No Action alternative.
+In this RP/EA, the Open Ocean TIG identified and evaluated 23 different projects in the range of reasonable alternatives, as well as a No Action alternative and a Natural Recovery alternative.
 The projects evaluated in this RP/EA are consistent with the restoration approaches described in the PDARP/PEIS for the Fish and Water Column Invertebrates, Sea Turtles, Marine Mammals, and Mesophotic and Deep Benthic Communities Restoration Types.
-After evaluation of all 23 projects, the Open Ocean TIG proposes 18 projects as preferred for implementation, at a total estimated cost of \$225,680,700 (Table ES-1).
-This RP/EA also includes Draft Monitoring and Adaptive Management Plans for all preferred projects, as Appendix A to this document.
+This Final RP/EA selects 18 preferred alternatives identified for implementation, at a total estimated cost of \$225,776,700 (Table ES-1).
+This RP/EA also includes Monitoring and Adaptive Management Plans for all preferred projects, as Appendix A to this document.